lobster2023/ASD-Diagnose-with-GNNs/README.md

 # ASD-Diagnose-with-GNNs

-This repository includes four GNN models of ASD Diagnose: GCN, GAT, ChebyNet and graphSAGE, two plotting codes and the MWU test code.The python file ending with loss is the model that introduces the Wasserstein Graph Distance.
+This repository includes four GNN models of ASD Diagnose: GCN, GAT, ChebyNet and graphSAGE, two plotting codes and the MWU test code.
+The python file ending with loss is the model that introduces the Wasserstein Graph Distance.

 Both CPU and GPU environments are supported.